List of candidates in the 2014 European Parliament election in the Netherlands: Numbering of the candidates list

-In the public hearing on April 14, 2014, the Electoral Council numbered the lists of candidates.
+In the public hearing on 14 April 2014, the Electoral Council numbered the lists of candidates.
 The parties who had obtained one or more seats in 2009 at the last election to the European Parliament were given a number based on the number of votes that the parties had achieved in the previous election.
 These totaled 8 candidate lists.
 The party with the most votes got number 1 and the rest were listed accordingly.
 The list numbers for the remaining 11 candidates were decided by a lottery.

-The official order and names of candidate lists: